Why Should You Become A Trader…

 Money Is A Tool: A Means To An End, Not The End

 And as the original objection stated – “traders only compete with other traders” – well, this applies to all manner of careers and vocations.
-I don’t understand why people become professional cyclists, but they do it, and they get paid a lot of money to do it.
+I don’t understand why people become political scientists, but they do it, and some of them get paid a lot of money to do it.

 The truth is, how you make money is irrelevant if you’re not hurting anyone.
 It’s what you do with the wealth you accumulate that truly matters towards your value as a human being.

 There’s no reason why your work can’t add value to the world and make you a lot of money.
 But there’s also no reason why your work must add a lot of value in order to make you a lot of money.

 There’s a philosophical book called The Emerald Tablets written by an ancient mythical figure called Thoth the Atlantean which I’ve read dozens of times because I find it fascinating.